nv-legate/legate/BUILD.md

 ### Getting dependencies through conda

-The primary method of retrieving dependencies for Legate Core and downstream libraries is through [conda](https://docs.conda.io/en/latest/).
+The primary method of retrieving dependencies for Legate and downstream libraries is through [conda](https://docs.conda.io/en/latest/).
 You will need an installation of conda to follow the instructions below.
 We suggest using the [miniforge](https://github.com/conda-forge/miniforge) distribution of conda.

-Please use the `scripts/generate-conda-envs.py` script to create a conda environment file listing all the packages that are required to build, run and test Legate Core and all downstream libraries.
+Please use the `scripts/generate-conda-envs.py` script to create a conda environment file listing all the packages that are required to build, run and test Legate and all downstream libraries.
 For example:

 ```shell
 $ ./scripts/generate-conda-envs.py --ctk 12.2.2 --os linux --ucx